Recover from burnout

 Each one of us is called to serve others in different ways, for different purposes.
 Each one of us must wrestle with our own personal growth to develop professionally and feel a sense of wonder, joy,contentment, and interest in our life path.
 We have to learn how caring for others can actually serve our own aliveness rather than drain us.
 When we connect to our work from this deeper place, the ‘work’ becomes a joyful extension of our own everyday life.”

 “Self-cultivation” is a term that grabbed my attention while studying Chinese medicine.
-Chinese medicine offers many avenues toward balance and health, and acupuncture is just one of those methods.
+Chinese medicine offers many avenues toward balance and health.
+Acupuncture is just one of those methods.
 Self-cultivation or self-care is another approach toward vitality and well-being that is encouraged within Chinese medicine.
 Practices such as meditation, Taiji, Qi Gong, and Dao Yin are all specific forms of self-cultivation.
 These practices all focus on maintaining abundant and flowing Qi (what is Qi?).

-For me, self-cultivation is an on-going exploration and practice of self-awareness and self-care.
+For me, self-cultivation is an on-going practice of self-awareness and self-care.

-I notice that the more consistent I am in tending to myself, to ensuring that I “fill my cup first,” the better my work is, and I am happier through the day.
+I notice that the more consistent I am at tending to myself and ensuring that I “fill my cup first,” the better my work is.
+I am also happier throughout the day.
 I have realized over time that my main “work” is to attend to the quality and flow of my Qi.
 As long as I am flowing in harmony with Qi, my work flows easily through me, rather than from me.
-At the end of the day I may be a little tired, but more often, I am inspired, vitalized, and satisfied by the events of the day.
+At the end of the day I may be a little tired, but more often I am inspired, vitalized, and satisfied by the events of the day.